SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/tips_and_examples.md

 `rancher run`, and may use it more in the future.

 `rancher run` will let you spin up a single container.
-The `--name` flag requires a name to be passed in the format stackName/serviceName.
+The `--name` flag requires a name to be passed in the format '[stack name]/[service name]'.

     nersc$ rancher run --name elvis-webapp/web registry.spin.nersc.gov/elvis/nginx-myteam
     1s2872